helsbels-del/Project-1/README.md

 I have update my website for a second submission, November 2024.

-I have used the I am responsive webite to show my website on different sized screens.
+I have used the I am responsive website to show my website on different sized screens.

 ![Am I Responsive](assets/images/amIresponsive.png)

-I have updated the header so that now on the smaller screens the nav bar is displayed vertically which looks much better rather than teh nav bar being spreadover two lines when it was horizontal on the smaller screens.
+I have updated the header so that now on the smaller screens the nav bar is displayed vertically which looks much better rather than the nav bar being spreadover two lines when it was horizontal on the smaller screens.
 See additional screen shots below of the new header layout.
 I also added the clamp funtion to the font size of the nav bar text, similar the the H!, so that the text size alters in response to the screen size.
 I also added the bold feature so that the active page is now written in bold.

 Header at 320px width